[image]

 Android: pause instead of closing on Back

 On Android, this app now enters paused mode instead of closing altogether, when the Android Back button or gesture is used in the main Month screen.
 In paused mode, the app remains in memory and may be quickly resumed in Android Recents without calendar reloads.
 This is the same state that arose formerly for Android Home and Recents taps while using the app.
-To close the app in full and reclaim its memory, swipe the app in Recents as usual.
-Android Back is also no longer ignored when a dialog is open: the dialog simply stays open during the pause.

 Stylize more text in dialogs, Help, and About

-There has been additional styling to the text of both dialogs and the Help and About tabs, including colors that better call out salient points.
+There has been additional styling to the text of both dialogs and the Help and About screens, including colors that better call out salient points.
 For example, cautions now appear with bold red to alert users, and orange text replaces underlines where appropriate.
 Colors used are all readable in both light and dark themes.

 Move confirmations Cancel to the right